 In-state water resources

-In fall 2011, the Nevada State Engineer held a hearing on the Southern Nevada Water Authority's 1989 groundwater applications in Spring, Delamar, Dry Lake and Cave valleys.
-A ruling was issued on March 22, 2012, granting SNWA 61,127 acre-feet per year (AFY) from Spring Valley and 22,861 AFY from Delamar, Dry Lake and Cave valleys.
-These rights would be developed as part of the Clark, Lincoln, and White Pine Counties Groundwater Development Project.
+In 2012, the Nevada State Engineer issued a ruling granting the Water Authority 61,127 acre-feet per year (AFY) from Spring Valley and 22,861 AFY from Delamar, Dry Lake, and Cave valleys.
+These rights would be developed in stages as part of the Clark, Lincoln, and White Pine counties Groundwater Development Project.

 Although the permits are subject to ongoing litigation, SNWA continues to maintain these resources and perform hydrologic and biologic monitoring to satisfy reporting requirements as set forth in the State Engineer-approved monitoring plans.